arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 * The *PLC program layer* will manage internal communication and data handling.
 It can be programmed to read sensor information that is obtained via selected Modbus protocol or available I/O pins.
 Then use this data to send out to or receive from the Arduino sketch layer.

 * The *Arduino sketch* will handle data exchange bound between the PLC program layer and the Arduino IoT Cloud platform.
 The '__PLCOut.Shared_Variable__' and '__PLCIn.Shared_Variable__' methods manage the shared variables that facilitate communication between the two systems:

-TODO Create an image focusing on PLCOut and PLCIn

 - __PLCOut.Shared_Variable__: This variable refers to the data that is being sent from the PLC program layer to the Arduino sketch layer, which will be sent to Arduino IoT Cloud.